Sam Harris: Writing

-Debates on religion

-In 2007, Harris engaged in a lengthy debate with conservative commentator Andrew Sullivan on the Internet forum Beliefnet.
-In April 2007, Harris debated with evangelical pastor Rick Warren for Newsweek magazine.
-Harris debated with Rabbi David Wolpe in 2007.
-In 2010, Harris joined Michael Shermer to debate with Deepak Chopra and Jean Houston on the future of God in a debate hosted by ABC News Nightline.
-Harris debated with Christian philosopher William Lane Craig in April 2011 on whether there can be an objective morality without God.
-In June and July 2018, he met with Canadian psychologist Jordan Peterson for a series of debates on religion, particularly the relationship between religious values and scientific fact in defining truth.
-Harris has debated with the scholar Reza Aslan.

 Podcast

 In September 2013, Harris began releasing the Waking Up podcast (since re-titled Making Sense).
 Episodes vary in length but often last over two hours.
 Releases do not follow a regular schedule.

 The podcast focuses on a wide array of topics related to science and spirituality, including philosophy, religion, morality, free will, neuroscience, meditation, psychedelics and artificial intelligence.
 Harris has interviewed a wide range of guests, including scientists, philosophers, spiritual teachers, and authors.
-Guests have included Jordan Peterson, Dan Dennett, Janna Levin, Sharon Salzberg, and David Chalmers.
+Guests have included Jordan Peterson, Daniel Dennett, Janna Levin, Peter Singer, and David Chalmers.

 Meditation app

 In September 2018, Harris released a meditation course app, Waking Up with Sam Harris.
 The app provides daily meditations; long guided meditations; daily "Moments" (brief meditations and reminders); conversations with thought leaders in psychology, meditation, philosophy, psychedelics, and other disciplines; a selection of lessons on various topics, such as Mind & Emotion, Free Will, and Doing Good; and more.
 Users of the app are introduced to several types of meditation, such as mindfulness meditation, vipassanā-style meditation, loving-kindness meditation, and Dzogchen.

 In September 2020, Harris announced his commitment to donate at least 10% of Waking Up's profits to highly effective charities, thus becoming the first company to sign the Giving What We Can pledge for companies.
-The pledge was retroactive, taking into account the profits since the day the app launched 2 years previously.
+The pledge was retroactive, taking into account the profits since the day the app launched two years previously.

-Views
+Socio-religious views

 Religion

-Harris is a critic of religion, and is a leading figure in the New Atheist movement.
+Harris is generally a critic of religion, and is considered a leading figure in the New Atheist movement.
 Harris is particularly opposed to what he refers to as dogmatic belief, and says that "Pretending to know things one doesn't know is a betrayal of science – and yet it is the lifeblood of religion."
-While purportedly opposed to religion in general and the belief systems of them, Harris believes that all religions are not created equal.
-Often invoking Jainism to contrast Islam as a whole, Harris highlights the difference in the specific doctrine and scripture as the main indicator of a religion's value, or lack thereof.
+While purportedly opposed to religion in general and their belief systems, Harris believes that all religions are not created equal.
+Often invoking the non-violent nature of Jainism to contrast with Islam, Harris argues that the differences in religious doctrines and scriptures are the main indicators of a religion's value.